Doctoral Internship Training Program

 - CAPS counselors should not provide therapy to UC students enrolled in a class they are currently teaching.

 UC CAPS psychology interns receive a yearly salary of $36,588.
 As employees of UC CAPS, interns enroll themselves in a retirement plan, and are eligible to receive comprehensive health benefits for themselves and their families.
-Interns also receive 10 days of Paid Time Off (PTO), and 14 paid state holidays.
+Interns also receive 10 days of Vacation time, and 15 paid state holidays.
 Questions regarding specific benefits packages can be directed to the University of Cincinnati’s Human Resources department at benefits@uc.edu.
 Interns should submit requests for time off to their primary supervisor and the training director at least two weeks in advance of the anticipated leave date.
 Interns are responsible for communicating anticipated absences to all supervisors for whom work will be missed.
-Sick leave must be communicated to the intern’s primary supervisor, training director, and the office staff as soon as the intern is physically able to do so.
+Sick leave must be communicated to the intern’s primary supervisor, training director, and the administrative staff as soon as the intern is physically able to do so.
 The training director and supervisors are available for any questions related to time off.

 UC CAPS psychology interns have access to numerous resources.
 Interns have their own offices where they conduct individual therapy sessions.
 Their offices are complete with a computer, telephone, bookshelf, desk chair, and two counseling chairs.
 The interns are encouraged to decorate their offices as appropriate with items of their choice.
 Each office is equipped with a computer-mounted camera to record counseling sessions.